Humen-debug/AR-archaeology-app/README.md

 ## 🚀 Run locally

+> [!IMPORTANT]
-- Node version is lower than 17 because the Expo Cli in this project does not support Node version 17+.
+> - Node version is lower than 17 because the Expo Cli in this project does not support Node version 17+.
 You can use [Node Version Manager (nvm)](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/).
-- The app has been migrated from Realm api to our own [server and apis](https://github.com/Humen-debug/XR-archaeology-server/tree/main).
+> - The app has been migrated from Realm api to our own [server and apis](https://github.com/Humen-debug/XR-archaeology-server/tree/main).
 Before running the app, please create a `.env` file and configure the server api uri as `EXPO_PUBLIC_API_URL`.
 After running the server, the connection URI should be your **hosting device IP with port _3002_**.

 1. Clone this project to your local environment
 ```